hackdeezhacks/amethyst/README.md

 }
 ```

-`"branding": "false"` Changes the branding for Corrosion
+`"branding": "Amethyst"` Changes the branding for Corrosion

 ## Support